 SAP Data Warehouse Cloud addresses some of the core challenges that businesses face when it comes to managing reporting and analysis in modern data environments.
 It provides pre-built templates, integration to SAP and other data sources, and the power and flexibility of SAP HANA in-memory processing to ensure agility, speed, and simplicity.

 SAP Data Warehouse Cloud is enterprise functionality made simple.
 Data marts and other data warehousing solutions are easy to build, allowing for faster implementation.
-Plus, Data Warehouse Cloud removes barriers for departments, regions, divisions, or individual business users‒allowing them to set up data marts for projects and proactive research as needed.
+Plus, SAP Data Warehouse Cloud removes barriers for departments, regions, divisions, or individual business users‒allowing them to set up data marts for projects and proactive research as needed.

-Data Warehouse Cloud's simplified user interface makes it accessible to business users in a way that data warehousing solutions typically are not, giving a new level of access and control to the people who are closest to the data.
+SAP Data Warehouse Cloud's simplified user interface makes it accessible to business users in a way that data warehousing solutions typically are not, giving a new level of access and control to the people who are closest to the data.
 It makes it easy to deliver a completed analytics solution that is flexible both in scope and access.
-And, critically, Data Warehouse Cloud addresses the challenges associated with implementing a full cloud-based analytics solution whether data is located exclusively (or predominantly) on-premise, in the cloud, or in multiple clouds.
+And, critically, SAP Data Warehouse Cloud addresses the challenges associated with implementing a full cloud-based analytics solution whether data is located exclusively (or predominantly) on-premise, in the cloud, or in multiple clouds.

-Introducing a cloud-based data warehousing solution in an environment where some or all of your data is currently on-premise raises questions about how the two environments can be made to work together successfully.
+Introducing a cloud-based data warehousing solution in an environment where some or all your data is currently on-premise raises questions about how the two environments can be made to work together successfully.
 What happens to the on-premise databases?
 Do you have to move them to the cloud or maintain copies of the data in two places?

 The short answer is no—you don't have to move it.
 That data can stay where it is, on-premise.
 SAP Data Warehouse Cloud can not only be used as a standalone cloud tool; it can integrate seamlessly with all your on-premise systems (whether they be SAP or non-SAP systems).
 You can either move the data to the cloud or access it remotely.

 Such a deployment gives business users a cheap and flexible environment to conduct their individual analyses based on high quality, governed data from IT without interfering with the more stable IT backend systems.
 (Alternatively, an IT department can use SAP Data Warehouse Cloud to build new scenarios in the cloud—based on or combined with data they keep on-premise, allowing for an evolution into a full-fledged cloud data warehouse over time.)

 Enabling business users to set up their own environments may be reminiscent of the classic "shadow IT" dilemma.
 But this is far from shadow IT.
-As Stefan Hoffmann outlines here, SAP Data Warehouse Cloud eliminates the painful security, trust, data quality, and other issues that come with shadow IT.
+As my colleague Stefan Hoffmann outlines here, SAP Data Warehouse Cloud eliminates the painful security, trust, data quality, and other issues that come with shadow IT.
 It provides a new model of collaboration between IT and the business, in which the business has the flexibility and independence it needs while IT maintains the centralized governance that prevents chaos.